mindkin/hourfleet/docs/youconfigure.md

 Essentially, in a B2C model, the cars are owned by you the Network Operator, and typically there is no revenue sharing.
 That means that you get 100% of the revenue from your customers using your cars, less any revenue sharing you might have arranged with your insurer.

 In a P2P model, the cars are owned by users on your network.
-Your customers own and manage andd price their own cars.
+Your customers own and manage and price their own cars.
 The revenue from  the rental is typically split between you and the car owner, and your insurer.

 You will need to support either B2C or P2P or both.
 You do that by opting into the: `IsSupported` option for the ownership model you will support for your customers.